 Discover the best pumpkin patches in the Bay Area, including Lemos and a couple others in Half Moon Bay.

-Trekaroo Tip: Lemos Farms now offers Goat Yoga!
+Lemos Farms also offers Goat Yoga!
 Sessions are 45 minutes while 15-20 smalls goats roam around.
+If you haven’t tried goat yoga, you have to!
+Its the most fun you will ever have at exercising.
 Class is followed by 15 minutes of petting in case you weren’t already tapped into your inner harmony.

 The tide pools at the Fitzgerald Marine Preserve are a great place for checking out organisms, shells, rocks, driftwood, and more, just don’t take them with you.
 Access to this no-take protected marine area is tucked into a quaint neighborhood near Moss Beach.